DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 **Figure 4** - Ethernet Options

-* **Host Name** - If your WiFi Board supports it, this name can be used in addition to the IP address.\
+* **Host Name** - If your Ethernet Board supports it, this name can be used in addition to the IP address.\

 * **Server Port** - This is the communication port our internal WiThrottle server uses to communicate with devices like Engine Driver.
 We recommend leaving it set to 2560 because JMRI also uses that port should you ever want to use JMRI.\